PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/offboarding.md

    1. [x] _not relevant_ People Ops: Add new team member to the next monthly GitLab 101 call
    1. [ ] People Ops: Remove team member from Team Call Agenda and re-arrange the days on which GitLabbers speak in the Team Call Agenda.
    1. [ ] People Ops: If applicable, remove the team member from the APAC team call.
-   1. [ ] Hiring Manager: Add entry to Team Call agenda to announce departure of team member: 'X is no longer with GitLab'.
+   1. [ ] Manager: Add entry to Team Call agenda to announce departure of team member: 'X is no longer with GitLab'.
    1. [ ] PeopleOps: Remove former team member from the next Retro meeting and the Kickoff meeting that's scheduled and save for all events in the future.
-   1. [ ] Hiring Manager: Remove team member from team meeting invitations.
+   1. [ ] Manager: Remove team member from team meeting invitations.
-   1. [ ] Hiring Manager: Cancel weekly 1:1 meetings with new team member.
+   1. [ ] Manager: Cancel weekly 1:1 meetings with new team member.
    1. [x] _not relevant_ New team member: Access BambooHR, set a secure password and fill out any missing details of your profile; specifically your address, phone number(s), banking information, ethnicity and emergency contact information.
 Make sure to add the country code to phone numbers (i.e. all numbers should start with `+`).
 1. [ ] People Ops: Remove team member from [team page](https://about.gitlab.com/team).
 Don't forget to remove the profile picture.
 1. [ ] People Ops: If there is one, remove team member's pet from [team pets page](https://about.gitlab.com/team-pets).
 Don't forget to remove the picture.